 In the words of journalist Jonathan Chait, Obamacare, however imperfect, “squared the minimal humanitarian needs of the public with the demands of the medical industry.”
 As for former President Obama, he fully endorses replacing ACA as long as the new plan provides better coverage for less money.
 In December 2017, Congress passed a tax reform bill that removed the mandate as of 2019.
 After the 2018 mid-terms, the Republican Senate shortened the new enrollment period and slashed the advertising budget in an effort to limit patients’ access to ACA, shutting the website down on Sundays for “maintenance.”

 Stay tuned; the story of the Affordable Care Act is far from over.
 For now, the insurance exchanges and subsidies for poor subscribers remain even without the mandate.
 Whatever happens next, the key for voters will be whether or not some solution can at least bend the curve on medical inflation (premiums and provider costs) while maintaining quality care and shielding families from bankruptcies and premature deaths.
+Long-term, the GOP will have to confront that fact that Americans want a system — private, public or somewhere in between — that allows coverage for pre-existing conditions and outlaws recissions (catastrophic cancellations) when people get sick.
+Other than the lobbying power of health insurance companies, there’s no reason a developed country should trace most of its personal bankruptcies to illness.
+The U.S. is the last country on Earth that hasn’t figured it out.

 How Big Banks Got Too Big To Fail & (Maybe) Stayed That Way